A. The Case of Coffee Day Enterprises Limited- Non-recognition of finance cost:

 - The Transparency Myth: CDEL argued that non-recognition of interest was transparently disclosed in the ‘Notes to Accounts’.
 SEBI clarified that disclosure is not a substitute for compliance.
 An internal certification stating that financials are compliant cannot be justified by a footnote that simultaneously admits to a departure from accounting standards.

-2. List of certifications
+D. List of certifications:

 Below is the illustrative list where such certifications by CEO/CFO or Board of Directors are required under LODR and Act:

-| Sr No | Certificate | Section/ Regulation | Time |
+| Sr. No. | Certificate | Section/ Regulation | Time |

-| 1. | CEO & CFO Certification | Regulation 17(8) of LODR | Quarterly |
+| 1 | CEO & CFO Certification | Regulation 17(8) of LODR | Quarterly |

-| 2. | CEO & CFO Certification | Regulation 33(2)(a) of LODR | Quarterly |
+| 2 | CEO & CFO Certification | Regulation 33(2)(a) of LODR | Quarterly |

-| 3. | Certificate received from CFO on utilization of the funds transferred for CSR activities. | Rule 4(5) of the Companies (Corporate Social Responsibility Policy) Rules, 2014 | Yearly |
+| 3 | Certificate received from CFO on utilization of the funds transferred for CSR activities. | Rule 4(5) of the Companies (Corporate Social Responsibility Policy) Rules, 2014 | Yearly |

-| 4. | Regulation 34(3) r/w Schedule V (C)(10)(i) | Certificate on Non-disqualification of Directors | To be placed before the Board for inclusion in Annual Report. |
+| 4 | Regulation 34(3) r/w Schedule V (C)(10)(i) | Certificate on Non-disqualification of Directors | To be placed before the Board for inclusion in Annual Report. |

-| 5. | As per schedule V Part E of LODR | Compliance Certificate from either the Auditors or Practicing Company Secretaries regarding compliances of conditions of Corporate Governance shall be annexed with the Director’s Report | To be placed before the Board for inclusion in Annual Report. |
+| 5 | As per schedule V Part E of LODR | Compliance Certificate from either the Auditors or Practicing Company Secretaries regarding compliances of conditions of Corporate Governance shall be annexed with the Director’s Report | To be placed before the Board for inclusion in Annual Report. |

-| 6. | CEO/Managing Director/Whole Time Director/ Manager and CFO | Confirmation that terms of RPTs proposed to be entered into are in the interest of the Listed Entity | Industry standards on RPT dated 26 June 2025 |
+| 6 | CEO/Managing Director/Whole Time Director/ Manager and CFO | Confirmation that terms of RPTs proposed to be entered into are in the interest of the Listed Entity | Industry standards on RPT dated 26 June 2025 |

-4. Conclusion
+E. Conclusion

-Further, the burden may rest on the CEO and CFO to demonstrate that reasonable care, due diligence, and independent verification were exercised prior to issuing such certifications.
+The matters clearly emphasised that internal certifications may lose credibility where they are contradicted by explicit observations or qualifications recorded by statutory auditors, potentially raising concerns as to the robustness of the underlying financial reporting framework.Further, the burden may rest on the such official, CEO/ CFO etc, to demonstrate that reasonable care, due diligence, and independent verification were exercised prior to issuing such certifications.
 Every certification required under LODR or the Act must move beyond a “checkbox” approach.
 Ensuring exercise of professional scepticism is an essential.

 Abbreviations: